 When your local pharmacy runs low on drugs or supplies, it might just call Cardinal Health.
 The company is a top distributor of pharmaceuticals and other medical supplies and equipment in the US.
 Its pharmaceutical division provides supply chain services including branded, generic, and specialty pharmaceutical and OTC drug distribution.
-It also franchises Medicine Shoppe retail pharmacies.
-Cardinal's medical division parcels out medical, laboratory, and surgical supplies and provides logistics, consulting, and data management.
+It also franchises Medicine Shoppe and Medicap Pharmacy retail pharmacies.
+Cardinal's medical division parcels out medical, laboratory, and surgical supplies.
 Customers include retail pharmacies, hospitals, health care systems, surgery centers, nursing homes, doctor's offices, clinical labs, and other health care businesses.
 The US accounts for the majority of Cardinal's sales.

 Cardinal Health operates through two primary segments -- Pharmaceutical and Medical.

-The Medical segment has more than 70 manufacturing, assembly, and distribution locations in the US and Puerto Rico.
-It operates some 25 international locations in Canada, Costa Rica, the Dominican Republic, Germany, Ireland, Japan, Malaysia, Malta, Mexico, and Thailand.
+Outside the US and Puerto Rico, its Medical segment operated manufacturing facilities in Canada, Costa Rica, the Dominican Republic, Germany, Ireland, Japan, Malaysia, Malta, Mexico, and Thailand.

 Sales and Marketing

 Cardinal Health sells to thousands of pharmacies and provides support to hospitals throughout the US.
-Its largest customers are CVS Health (about 25% of total revenue) and OptumRx (more than 10% of revenue); its five largest customers combined account for nearly half of its total revenues.
+Its largest customers are CVS Health (about 25% of total revenue) and OptumRx (nearly 15% of revenue); its five largest customers combined account for around half of its total revenues.
 Group purchasing organizations are also key to the company's business, with Vizient and Premier together accounting for more than 20% of total revenues.
 Other customers include surgery centers, clinics, physician practices, and clinical laboratories.

 Though the bulk of the company's operations consist of direct promotion, sales, and distribution of drugs and medical supplies, Cardinal Health does use some third-party distributors for the manufactured products from its Medical segment.